Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Results

 \\ Here, the parameters $ \omega^{'} $ and $ \omega_{1} $ represent the top and bottom of the fitted sigmoidal curve, respectively; $ T_{0} $ is the center point, and $dT$ controls the width of the curve. $h$ and $k_\mathrm{B}$ are the Planck and Boltzmann constants, respectively, $c$ is the speed of light and $T$ is the temperature. $\Gamma_{0}$ is the asymptotic value of the linewidth at zero temperature. $\bar{\nu_{1}}$ and $\bar{\nu_{2}}$ are two acoustic phonon modes with different wavenumbers with opposite wavevector.

-In the isolated Bi$_{2}$Te$_{3}$ (see the inset of Figure \ref {fig3}(a)), no phonon anomaly was observed in the peak position and the linewidth of phonon modes, possibly due to the dominant phonon-phonon scattering \cite{buchenau2020temperature}.
+In the isolated Bi$_{2}$Te$_{3}$ (see the inset of Figure \ref {fig3}(a)), no phonon anomaly was observed in the peak position and linewidth of the phonon modes, possibly due to the dominant phonon-phonon scattering \cite{buchenau2020temperature}.
+The observed anharmonic behaviour is independent of the excitation wavelength \cite{buchenau2020temperature}, different structural form (bulk single crystal \cite{mal2019vibrational}, nanowires, nanoribbons \cite{park2016thermal} etc.), and the thickness \cite{buchenau2020temperature, singh2021study} of Bi$_{2}$Te$_{3}$ (see Supplemental Table VIII).
 The behavior can simply be described by the above mentioned symmetric three-phonon coupling model \cite{klemens1966anharmonic} where a zone centre optical phonon decays into two acoustic phonons with equal energies and opposite momenta.
-Note that the fitting of the temperature dependent peak positions of the in-plane and out-of- plane phonon modes of isolated Bi$_{2}$Te$_{3}$ (see inset of Figure \ref{fig3}(a),(c)) and FePS$_{3} $ connected to hybrid is depicted in the supplementary information (Figure S3) \cite{casto2015strong}.
+Note that the fitting of the temperature dependent peak positions of the in-plane and out-of- plane phonon modes of isolated Bi$_{2}$Te$_{3}$ (see inset of Figure \ref{fig3}(a),(c)) and FePS$_{3} $ connected to the heterostructure (HS-1) is depicted in the Supplementary Information (Figure S3) \cite{casto2015strong}.

-In case of FePS$_{3}$, in the hybrid structure, at/around 65K, SP1-SP3 modes show deviation from the anharmonic fit for each of the phonon frequencies like overlapping region [see Figure \ref{fig2}(a),(c),(e)].
-Note that antiferromagnetic ordering sets in ($T_\mathrm{N}$) at 118K, irrespective of the thickness of the FePS$_{3}$ flake \cite{ghosh2021spin}.
+In case of FePS$_{3}$, in the heterostructure (HS-1), at/around 65 K, SP1-SP3 modes show deviation from the anharmonic fit for each of the phonon frequencies [see Figure \ref{fig2}(a),(c),(e)].
+Note that antiferromagnetic ordering sets in ($T_\mathrm{N}$) at 120 K, irrespective of the thickness of the FePS$_{3}$ flake \cite{ghosh2021spin}.
 Also, no such changes were detected for the linewidth, may be due to the insignificant contribution of spin-phonon interaction to the phonon relaxation process \cite{prosnikov2018magnetic}.
-The nature of the temperature dependent linewidth also suggests that the effect of phonon-impurity scattering, and electron-phonon interaction can be ruled out, as discussed in \cite{irfan2014temperature}, whereas the violation of three phonon anharmonic decay model was observed in the linewidth of FePS$_{3}$ spin -phonon coupled modes (see figure \ref{fig2}(b),(d)) in the overlapping region of the stacked heterostructure due to Bi$_{2}$Te$_{3}$ underneath. \\
+The nature of the temperature dependent linewidth also suggests that the effect of phonon-impurity scattering, and electron-phonon interaction can be ruled out, as discussed in \cite{irfan2014temperature}, whereas the violation of three phonon anharmonic decay model was observed in the linewidth of FePS$_{3}$ spin-phonon coupled modes (see figure \ref{fig2}(b),(d)) in the heterostructure due to Bi$_{2}$Te$_{3}$ underneath. \\ \\